EN

 #Performance recovery

 AI tends to solve problems by adding plugins.
 We reverse that: remove the bloat, replace plugin stacks with targeted code, and bring Core Web Vitals back into range.
-The goal is a site that loads fast for users and renders cleanly for the crawlers and AI agents that now read it.
+See plugin sprawl after an AI build for a documented teardown pattern and AI-slop content cleanup when hallucinated facts need editorial triage.

 #Rescue, rebuild, or do it right next time